rosettatype/legible-typography/_chapters_en/5-overview-of-research.md

 word (or not).

-Perea ([2013]({% link pages/bibliography_en.md %}#perea-2013)) decided it was important to use a setting closer to typical reading than the lexical decision task and RSVP (used by [Morris *et al.*, 2002]({% link pages/bibliography_en.md %}#morris-aquilante-yager-bigelow-2002)).
+Perea ([2013]({% link pages/bibliography_en.md %}#perea-2013)) decided it was important to use a setting closer to typical reading than the lexical decision task and RSVP (used by [Morris et al., 2002]({% link pages/bibliography_en.md %}#morris-aquilante-yager-bigelow-2002)).
 One-line sentences in 14 point Lucida or Lucida Sans were read on screen and eye movements were monitored.

 </aside><!-- end .box#5-4 -->